dxjoshi/gof-design-patterns/README.md

 ### Template Method Pattern:
 -- It defines the skeleton of an algorithm in a method, deferring some steps to subclasses and lets subclasses redefine certain steps of an algorithm without changing the algorithm’s structure.
 -- A hook is a method that is declared in the abstract class, but only given an empty or default implementation.
 This gives subclasses the ability to “hook into” the algorithm at various points, if they wish; a subclass is also free to ignore the hook.

+### Iterator Pattern:
+-- It provides a way to access the elements of an aggregate object sequentially without exposing its underlying representation.
+-- It allows traversal of the elements of an aggregate without exposing the underlying implementation.
+-- It also places the task of traversal on the iterator object, not on the aggregate, which simplifies the aggregate interface and implementation, and places the responsibility where it should be.

 ## [SOLID Principles](https://www.baeldung.com/solid-principles):